mannyrivera2010/aml-suite/docs/debugging.md

 Example trace for a GET Request for getting a user's profile for an authenticated user
 `GET /api/self/profile`

-* Entry Point for all REST Calls - ozp/urls.py.
-All /api/* calls get re-routed to ozpcenter/urls.py file
+* Entry Point for all REST Calls - aml/urls.py.
+All /api/* calls get re-routed to amlcenter/urls.py file
-* ozpcenter/urls.py add REST access points for all the views for the resources (agency, category, etc...)
+* amlcenter/urls.py add REST access points for all the views for the resources (agency, category, etc...)
-    * This line of code `url(r'', include('ozpcenter.api.profile.urls'))` adds endpoints related to profile REST Calls
+    * This line of code `url(r'', include('amlcenter.api.profile.urls'))` adds endpoints related to profile REST Calls
-* ozpcenter/api/profile/user.py - 'self/profile/' route points to current user's profile (Using CurrentUserViewSet in ozpcenter/api/profile/views.py)
+* amlcenter/api/profile/user.py - 'self/profile/' route points to current user's profile (Using CurrentUserViewSet in amlcenter/api/profile/views.py)
-* ozpcenter/api/profile/views.py - For GET Request for this route it will call the 'retrieve' method
+* amlcenter/api/profile/views.py - For GET Request for this route it will call the 'retrieve' method
     * Before allowing user to access the endpoint it will make sure user is authenticated and has the correct role using 'permission_classes = (permissions.IsUser,)'

 ## Performance Debugging